Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Async batch update by loading a CSV file on a graph instance

-    Async batch update by loading a CSV file on a graph instance
+    Async batch update by loading a CSV file on a graph instance  Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters